SARS dissolution is victory for Nigerian youths — Sanwo-Olu

 ”Let me commend all of our youths that have come out in Lagos.
 I have been monitoring on a daily basis and it has been very peaceful.
 That is what we want, you can actually make your point in a peaceful and orderly manner,” Sanwo-Olu said.

-He urged the youths not to doubt the government’s sincerity, as it was the first time government would be dissolving the group.
+He urged the youths not to doubt the government’s sincerity, as it was the first time government would be disolving the group.

-He said the statement of government was very clear on the disbandment and there would be measures that would be taken afterwards.
+He said the statement of government was very clear on the disbandment and there would be measures that would be taken afterward.

 The governor said he had spoken with the Commissioner of Police and the State Director of the Department of State Security Services (DSS) on the way forward.